-The words “weight-loss foods” might conjure up thoughts of salads and celery sticks more than steaming bowls of stick-to-your-ribs oatmeal, if you're a calorie counter.
+The words "weight-loss foods" might conjure up thoughts of salads and celery sticks more than steaming bowls of stick-to-your-ribs oatmeal, if you're a calorie counter.
 But when it comes to energy density, which plays a huge role in weight control, oatmeal is a top player.
-While it won’t instantly make you slimmer, its combination of fiber, complex carbs and low calorie count make it an excellent choice for healthy weight maintenance.
+While it won't instantly make you slimmer, its combination of fiber, complex carbs and low calorie count make it an excellent choice for healthy weight maintenance.
 Use a calorie counter to help you stay on track and ensure you're getting the best quality nutrition each day.

 There's no defined set of traits that makes a food "fattening."
 Foods that typically contribute to weight gain, however, tend to be highly processed, with few vitamins and minerals and high counts of calories, sugar and fat.
 Oatmeal has none of those qualities.
 As a whole grain, it's almost always steamed and flattened before being packaged, but its bran, germ and endosperm are all still present in the final product.
 A 1/2-cup serving of dry oatmeal, which expands to 1 cup of cooked cereal, has just 150 calories and 5 grams of protein, 2.5 grams of fat, 4 grams of fiber and 0.4 gram of natural sugar.